 Bond discounts and premiums on revenue bonds are recorded as an offset/addition, respectively, to the outstanding revenue bonds payable.
 Bond discounts and premiums are amortized using the effective interest method over the life of the bonds.
-Bond discounts and premiums associated with defeased bonds are deferred and amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter.
+Bond discounts, premiums and debt issuance costs associated with defeased bonds (deferred amount on refunding) are deferred and amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter.